Rum millet: End

 The 1877–1878 Russo-Turkish War dealt a decisive blow to Ottoman power in the Balkan Peninsula.
-The Serbian Orthodox Church also became autocephalous in 1879.
 The Albanians' fear that the lands they inhabited would be partitioned among neighbouring Montenegro, Serbia, Bulgaria and Greece fueled the rise of Albanian nationalism and the League of Prizren was founded.
-The recognition of the Aromanians as a distinct millet (the Ullah Millet) in the Ottoman Empire in 1905 was the final straw in this Balkan nationalistic competition.
-As a result, intense ethnic and national rivalries among the Balkan peoples emerged at the eve of the 20th century in Macedonia.
-That was followed by a series of conflicts among Greeks (Grecomans), Serbs (Serbomans), Bulgarians (Bulgarophiles) and Aromanians (Rumanophiles) in the region.
+Intense ethnic and national rivalries among the Balkan peoples emerged at the eve of the 20th century in Macedonia, known as the Macedonian Struggle.
 The Young Turk Revolution of 1908 restored the Parliament, which had been suspended by the Sultan in 1878.
 However, the process of supplanting the monarchic institutions was unsuccessful and the European periphery of the Empire continued to splinter under the pressures of local revolts.